 Released on the Véga label, Mme.
 Gobet’s recording of Schmitt’s Trois danses shared billing with piano music by four other French contemporary composers (Georges Auric, Claude Delvincourt, André Jolivet and Jean Rivier).

 Long out of print, for decades the Véga LP was one of the most elusive of rare recordings.
-But in 2011, the industrious French-based Forgotten Records label prepared a digital remastering using a mint-condition LP pressing — thereby making the recording available to the public for the first time in 40+ years.
+But in 2011, the industrious French-based Forgotten Records label prepared a digital remastering using a mint-condition LP pressing — thereby making the recording available to the public once again for the first time in 40+ years.

 These days, Trois danses no longer holds the distinction of being Florent Schmitt’s most oft-performed solo piano work.
 And yet, considering its inspiration, inventiveness and appeal, there’s no reason why pianists of today shouldn’t investigate this music and introduce it to a new generation of music-lovers.

 What’s more, this score was also orchestrated by the composer — just as Schmitt would do with many of his other piano suites.